 Who we need

-- Inviting others to become involved with our foundation in a way that is meaningful to them.
+- Promote Heart & Stroke’s (H&S) mission, and invite others to become involved with our foundation in a way that is meaningful to them

 Who you are

-Whether you are working with another non-profit in fund development; or sales, HR or relationship management at a corporation or you are in health promotion - you are someone driven by the need to work for a place with purpose.
-You want to grow your career in the non-profit sector working at the grassroots level with big businesses and individual volunteers to meet and exceed fundraising targets.
-You have the spirit and drive donations through Big Bike and Ski for Heart and the creativity to build fun, energetic and memorable events.
-You have the hustle to organize, rally and motivate hundreds of participants in-person and remotely over a five-week period of almost daily events from August to October and again in January while managing all of the administration year-round.
+Whether you are working with another non-profit in fund development; or sales, a relationship manager at a corporation or a recent grad wanting to apply your event coordination and sales experience - you are someone driven by the need to work for a place with purpose.
+You want to grow your career in the non-profit sector working at the grassroots level with volunteers to meet and exceed fundraising targets.
+You can see the big picture and break it down into details to solve problems proactively and push your donation goals forward.
+You have the spirit and the hustle to drive donations through the coordination of dozens of events; customizing your approach throughout the region to ensure community engagement.

 - Foster a community of engagement.
 You will ensure the continued growth and success of fundraising initiatives.
 You will: